garyb-bs/duke-webdriverio-bootstrap/README.md

 - How to run the test?

-   - To run the default test scenario (e.g. End to End Scenario) on a BrowserStack device, use the following command:
+   - To run the default test scenario (e.g. End to End Scenario) on a BrowserStack Android device, use the following command:
       ```sh
-      npm run bstack-single
+      npm run bstack-single-android
       ```
-  - To run a specific test scenario, use the following command with the additional 'spec' argument:
+    - To run the default test scenario (e.g. End to End Scenario) on a BrowserStack iOS device, use the following command:
       ```sh
-    npm run bstack-suite -- -- spec orders
+      npm run bstack-single-ios
       ```

-### Run the entire test suite in parallel on a single BrowserStack device

-In this section, we will run the tests in parallel on a single device on Browserstack.
-Refer to `capabilities` object in `resources/conf/wdio-bstack-parallel.conf.js` file to change test capabilities for this configuration.

-- How to run the test?

-  - To run the entire test suite in parallel on a single BrowserStack device type, use the following command:
-    ```sh
-    npm run bstack-parallel
-    ```
-> Note: By default, this execution would run maximum 2 test threads in parallel on BrowserStack.
-The parallels can eb modified by updated the `maxInstances` inside `capabilities` object in `resources/conf/wdio-bstack-parallel.conf.js`.

 ### Run the entire test suite in parallel on multiple BrowserStack devices